-Considerable advances have been made in drilling technology within the oil and gas industry by developing the technology in drilling what has been called multilateral completion of wells (branched or fingered wells).
-This technology has been developed in order to harness relatively thin oil-yielding zones, e.g. in permeable sandstone beds of only a few metres' thickness, at great depths beneath the sea floor.
+Considerable advances have been made in drilling technology within the oil and gas industry by developing the technology in drilling the so-called multilateral completion of wells (branched or fingered wells).
+This technology has been developed in order to harness relatively thin oil yielding zones, e.g. in permeable sandstone beds of only several meter thicknesses, at great depths sub-seafloor.
+Two diagrams shown in figures 10.3 and 10.4 are taken from reports of Norsk Hydro to illustrate this multilateral drilling technology, applied within the oilfields off-shore Norway.

-A similar approach, using the technology of multilateral wells, could open new dimensions in harnessing geothermal resources, e.g. in environmental sensitive fields, and should be considered closer by geothermal prospectors.
+A similar approach by using the technology of multi lateral wells could open new dimension in harnessing geothermal resources, e.g. in environmental sensitive fields, and should be considered closer by geothermal prospectors.

-The opportunity exists for a very comprehensive scientific programme, investigating the anatomy of a mid-ocean rift system by combining land-based and ocean-based deep borehole studies with complementary geological and geophysical and seismic imaging studies and putting the drilling activities into a broader regional geological context.
+The prospect opens up the opportunity for a very comprehensive scientific program investigating the anatomy of a mid-ocean rift system, by tying together land-based and ocean-based deep borehole studies with complementary geological and geophysical and seismic imaging studies, putting the drilling activities into a broader regional geologic context.

-8.4 Technology projects - What is in the pipeline?
+8.4 Technology projects - What is in the pipelines?